ephico2real2/cheatsheet/ldaps.readme.md

-# How to Import LDAPS Certificates on Windows: A Step-by-Step Guide
+# How to Renew Active Directory LDAPS Certificates on Windows: A Step-by-Step Guide

-This guide explains how to import certificates and private keys for LDAPS (Lightweight Directory Access Protocol over SSL) on Windows systems.
+This guide explains how to renew and import certificates and private keys for Active Directory LDAPS (Lightweight Directory Access Protocol over SSL) on Windows Domain Controllers.

 ## Prerequisites
 - Certificate file (e.g., `certificate.crt`)
-- Private key file (e.g., `demo-app.key`)
+- Private key file (e.g., `datajar.key`)
 - Administrative access to the Windows server
 - One of the following tools for OpenSSL access:
   - GitBash for Windows (includes built-in OpenSSL)